 Except, of course, there is no such thing as an “update” in BGP that is carried from A to H. Instead, at each router along the way, the information stored in the update is broken up and stored in different memory structures, and then rebuilt to be transmitted to specific peers as needed.
 BGPsec, then, begins with a misunderstanding of how BGP actually works; it attempts to validate the path of an update through an internetwork—and this turns out to be the one piece of information that doesn’t matter all that much in security terms.

-he general assumption in the BGPsec community is the resulting performance problems can be resolved by just upping the processor and bandwidth.
-In practice, this means replacing every eBGP speaker in the internetwork—perhaps hundreds of thousands of them in the ‘net—to support this functionality.
+The general assumption in the BGPsec community is the resulting performance problems can be resolved by just upping the processor and bandwidth.
+That BGPsec has been around for 20 years, and the performance problem still hasn’t been solved is not something anyone seems to consider. 🙂 In practice, this also means replacing every eBGP speaker in the internetwork—perhaps hundreds of thousands of them in the ‘net—to support this functionality.
 “At what cost,” and “for what tradeoffs,” are questions that are almost never asked.

 But let’s lay aside this problem for a moment, and just assumed every eBGP speaking router in the entire ‘net could be replaced tomorrow, at no cost to anyone.
 Okay, all the BGP AS Path problems are now solved right?
 Not so fast…

 First, AS65000 could roll its public and private key pair.
-This might work, so long as peering and depeering events are relatively rare, but they seem to be all to common in the real world.
-Further, until the the new public and private key pairs are distributed, and until new routes can be sent through the internetwork using these new keys, the old keys must remain in place to prevent a routing disruption.
+This might work, so long as peering and depeering events are relatively rare, and the risk from such depeering situations is small.
+But are they?
+Further, until the new public and private key pairs are distributed, and until new routes can be sent through the internetwork using these new keys, the old keys must remain in place to prevent a routing disruption.
 How long is this?
 Even if it is 24 hours, probably a reasonable number, AS65001 has the means to grab traffic that is destined to AS65000 and do what it likes with that traffic.
 Are you comfortable with this?

 Second, the community could build a certificate revocation list.
 This is a mess, so there’s no point in going there.